Germantown Academy clinics and clubs are open to the public and run by GA coaches.

 Athletes of all ages and skill levels are invited to the Germantown Academy Diving Clinic to learn and build upon their diving skills.

-The clinic is run by GA coaches, and includes dryboard, trampoline, and water work.
+The clinic is run by GA coaches, and includes dryboard training, trampoline spotting, somersaulting harness, and water training.

 - At the Germantown Academy Pool